 In 2008 the name was changed to better describe our service area.
 BayVets currently consists of 3 clinics; Edgecumbe, Whakatane and Kawerau with an agency in Opotiki (Lowes Hire and Engineering).
-We are one of the largest privately owned Vet practices serving the Bay of Plenty.
-Servicing both rural and urban clients, offering high-quality veterinary care, complimented by a range of animal health products.
+We are one of the largest privately-owned Vet practices serving the Bay of Plenty.
+Servicing both rural and urban clients, offering high-quality veterinary care, complemented by a range of animal health products.

 Eastern Bay of Plenty is an area steeped in Maori culture and heritage, and there are many pa sites along the coast dating back to early Maori settlements.
 Stretching from the small seaside town of Matata through the coastal communities of Whakatane, Ohope, and Opotiki, the Eastern Bay of Plenty is home to some of the country’s most unspoiled coastline.
 Opotiki, known as ‘The Tourist Diamond of the Pacific’, makes a good base for exploring Eastern Bay of Plenty, with its lovely beaches, well-stocked lakes and rivers for fishing, and native bush for hunting.